-Audio tactile material shall comply with the requirements of Clause 6.1.5.
+Audio tactile material shall comply with the requirements of Clause 6.1.5 or 6.1.6.
 The Contractor shall install ATLM within the limits outlined in Table 7.9.2.

 Table 7.9.2 - Audio tactile line marking tolerances